aws-solutions-library-samples/guidance-for-incremental-data-exports-on-aws/README.md

 - The [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) installed.
 - The visual editor of your choice, for example [Visual Studio Code](https://code.visualstudio.com/).
+- Install CloudFormation template to quickly deploy and test the solution.
+Follow the steps that are mentioned in this [link](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cfn-console-create-stack.html) to deploy the stack.
+- Permissions to deploy an DynamoDB table.

 ### Operating System